The Coquimbo Shipwreck: A Tale of Adventure, Rescue, and Legacy

 Motorola Plant, Congress Avenue and Gateway Blvd., 1983

-A building boom frenzy brought dozens of new housing developments including Sky Lake, Boynton Lakes, Country Fair, Rainbow Lakes, Sun Valley, The Meadows, and Banyan Creek along Congress Avenue, Military Trail, Boynton Beach Blvd and Old Boynton Road.
+A building boom frenzy brought dozens of new housing developments including Sky Lake, Boynton Lakes, Country Fair, Rainbow Lakes, Sun Valley, The Meadows, and Banyan Creek along Congress Avenue, Military Trail, Boynton Beach Blvd. and Old Boynton Road.

 SkyLake 3 & 4 bedroom homes 79-88K, 1984, The Palm Beach Post

-Until then, Congress was a two-lane road and the Melear Dairy had cow passes (small wooden bridges) so that the cows could graze and avoid traffic.
+Until then, Congress was a two-lane road and the Melear Dairy had cow passes (single-lane wooden bridges) so that the cows could graze and avoid traffic.
 Boynton had the most dairy farms in Palm Beach County.

 North Congress Avenue 4-laned for Motorola and the Boynton Mall, 1982 Palm Beach Post